 When?
 December 2002, Southern Africa Trip, coming from Botswana, going on to South Africa

 ‘As soon as the monkey has climbed a tree, it will start abusing from its elevated position’

 Namibia is a feast of sights.
 In the north we overnight at three different sites based around waterholes in Etosha National Park.
 The salt pans draw a variety of game including elephant, rhino and giraffe.
 At dusk we sit in an amphitheatre watching the elephants come down to drink.
 It’s a well-choreographed performance as the fauna take it in turn to appear.

 The starkly beautiful Fish River canyon is the highest in Africa.
-It’s 550m deep, 27km wide and 160km long and over 500 million years old.
-We motor still further south, singing Jonny Clegg’s’ Great Heart’ as we go.
+It’s 550 metres deep, 27 kilometres wide and 160 kilometres long and over 500 million years old.
+The solitude is intense.
+We motor still further south, through lunar landscapes, singing Jonny Clegg’s’ Great Heart’ as we go.
 Last stop, on the border, is the Orange River, where we have a canoeing expedition.
 The others get kitted up and splash frenetically.
 I plead a bad back and am excused active duty.
 I am paddled along serenely, like the Queen of Sheba.
 The sunsets here are as blood red as the dunes.